-Happy Friday!
-With my modern bohemian DIY on-line jewelry class coming up, I’ve been playing around with plaster and molding techniques,which I find really creative and interesting.
-I came up with this fun DIY monogrammed vase made from plaster and a recycled bottle.
-The best part is I used my own garbage to make it!
-Ok, in my defense, it was a cleaned and washed recycled bottle, and a cleaned and washed milk carton.
+I’ve been playing around with plaster and molding techniques,which I find really creative and interesting.
+I came up with this fun DIY monogrammed vase made from plaster and a plastic bottle.
+The best part is I used recycled goods which includes a cleaned and washed old-school milk carton.

 (This post contains affiliate links including Amazon Affiliate links.
 Please see our disclosure here.)

-Make sure have your supplies for your vase made from plaster such as your milk container and bottle ready to go, plaster and concrete harden fast.
+Make sure have your supplies for your vase made from plaster such as your milk container and bottle ready to pour and plaster and concrete set fast.

-I used craft plaster from Hobby Lobby, not the industrial stuff from the hardware store.
+For this project, I used craft plaster from the craft store, not the industrial stuff from the hardware store.
 Make sure you read all of the instructions on the side and follow all of the safety precautions.
-Plaster actually generates heat when it sets and can burn your skin, and it is also a respiratory irritant.
 I recommend doing this outside and wearing gloves, goggles and a mask because of the dust when mixing.
 If you are looking for supplies, you can find many of my favorite casting and molding supplies in my Amazon Store.
 If you want to paint the plaster, I love using Multi-Surface Acrylics™after it’s dried.

 Follow the directions on the plaster packaging for best results and to get the proper consistency for your cast plaster vase.
-Filling the bottle with sand or small stones to weigh it down or it will float up when you are casting.
+Filling the bottle with sand or small stones will help to weigh it down so it doesn’t float up when you are pouring your casting material.

 Pour all of your plaster in around the bottle and let it set.
-Now, plaster can also expand slightly when it cures and like I said, it also creates heat, so put it somewhere stable and steady, away for children, and leave it be for a few hours.You can even leave it out overnight if it’s not going to rain and check it in the morning.
+Plaster can also expand slightly when it cures and like I said, it also creates heat, so put it somewhere stable and steady, away for children, and leave it be for a few hours.You can even leave it outside overnight if it’s not going to rain and check it in the morning.
 I will tell you, working with plaster can be interesting, like this huge fail I had in this post.
 It is really the worst project I’ve ever made in 14 years of blogging.
 EVER.

 I decided to monogram mine.
 I will tell you I should have sealed the plaster first with a product like Mod Podge or a flat varnish because it sucked up the ink and feathered a little.
 It also showed smudges fast too.
 So make sure you seal before stamping.

-Use StazOn Ink it really does stay on hard to adhere surfaces and doesn’t smudge once it’s cured.
+Use StazOn Ink it really does to adhere surfaces and doesn’t smudge once it’s cured.
 If you’re interested in carving your own stamps, you can see this post here.

 You can shop supplies for this post here.